 Colon is a very small village located in the state of Michigan.
 With a population of 1,198 people and just one neighborhood, Colon is the 452nd largest community in Michigan.
-Colon has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Colon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Because occupations involving physical labor dominate the local economy, Colon is generally considered to be a blue-collar town.
 38.72% of the Colon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Colon is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Colon who work in office and administrative support (13.72%), food service (8.08%), and sales jobs (5.95%).